naphatsiri/DADS5001-Miniproject/README.md

 # DADS5001-Miniproject
-Mini-Project is about data Analysis of socio-economic : Thailand on the global stage
+Mini-Project is about data analysis of socio-economic : Thailand on Global stage

 # Import data and Read data information

-*   **Import data from csv.file :** socio-economic and gdp per capita
+*   **Import data from csv.file :** socio-economic and gdp per capita.
-*   **Read data information :** we found that DataFrame has 9 columns and 3,269 rows
+*   **Read data information :** we found that the DataFrame has 9 columns and 3,269 rows.

 ## Describe data informantion in each column

-*   **Country name :** 174 countries
+*   **Country name :** 174 countries.
-*   **Country code :** 3 letter code
+*   **Country code :** 3 letter code.
 *   **Year :** 2000-2019
-*   **Life expectancy :**  The statistical measure of the average number of years a person is expected to live
+*   **Life expectancy :**  The statistical measure of the average number of years a person is expected to live.
-*   **Health Expenditure (% of GDP) :** Level of current health expenditure expressed as a percentage of GDP
+*   **Health Expenditure (% of GDP) :** Level of current health expenditure expressed as a percentage of GDP.
-*   **Education Expenditure (% of GDP) :** General government expenditure on education (current,capital, and transfers) is expressed as a percentage of GDP
+*   **Education Expenditure (% of GDP) :** General government expenditure on education (current,capital, and transfers) is expressed as a percentage of GDP.
-*   **Unemployment (% total labor force) :** Unemployment refers to the % share of the labor force that is without work but available for and seeking employment
+*   **Unemployment (% total labor force) :** Unemployment refers to the % share of the labor force that is without work but available for and seeking employment.
-*  **GDP per Capita :** measure that represents the average economic output (or income) per person in a country.
+*  **GDP per Capita :** The measurement that represents the average economic output (or income) per person in a country.
-      It is calculated by dividing a country's Gross Domestic Product (GDP)—the total value of

 # Table of contents

 **Part 1**